Loyalists/gfls1/README.md

 # Known Issues
 * FOV might be messed up after scripted events (cutscenes, etc).
 Try using "cg_fov (number)" in the developer console (Press "~" key to enable it!) to revert the FOV to normal or desired value.
-For more information about console commands, see [developer console](https://callofduty.fandom.com/wiki/Developer_console).

 * Game crashes upon starting up!
 1. Go to players2/config.cfg.
 Locate the parameters below.